Plane posets, special posets, and permutations: Introduction

 In order to prove the cofreeness of $\h_{\SPF}$, $\h_{\SP}$, $\h_{\HOP}$, $\h_{\SPP}$, $\h_{\OF}$ and $\h_{\SWNP}$, we introduce a new product $\nwarrow$ on $\h_{\SP}$ making it a \emph{duplicial algebra} \cite{Loday2}, and two non associative coproducts $\Delta_\prec$ and $\Delta_\succ$, making it a \emph{dendriform coalgebra} \cite{Loday1,Ronco}, see paragraph \ref{sect51}.
 These two complementary structures are compatible, and $\h_{\SP}$ is a \emph{Dup-Dend bialgebra} \cite{Foissy3}.
 By the theorem of rigidity for Dup-Dend bialgebras, all these objects are isomorphic to non-commutative Connes-Kreimer Hopf algebras of decorated plane forests \cite{Foissy4,Foissy5,Holtkamp} (note that this result was obvious for $\h_{\SPF}$), so are free and cofree.
 Moreover, it is possible to define a Dup-Dend structure on $\FQSym$ in such a way that the Hopf algebra morphism $\Theta$ becomes a morphism of Dup-Dend bialgebras.
 Dendriform structures are also used to show that the restriction of the pairing of $\h_{\DP}$ on $\h_{\SPF}$ is nondegenerate, with the help of \emph{bidendriform bialgebras} \cite{Foissy6}: in fact, the pairing of $\h_{\SP}$ restricted to $\h_{\SPF}$ respects a certain bidendriform structure.

 In the seventh section, we construct an isometric Hopf algebra morphism between $\h_{\PP}$ and $\h_{\SPP}$.
 These two Hopf algebras are clearly isomorphic, with a very easily defined isomorphism, which is not an isometry.
 We prove that these two objects are isometric as Hopf algebras up to two conditions on the base field: it should be not of characteristic two and should contain a square root of $-1$.
-This is done using the freeness and cofreeness of $\h_{\PP}$ and a lemma on symmetric, invertible matrices with integer coefficients. \\
+This is done using the freeness and cofreeness of $\h_{\PP}$ and manipulations of symmetric matrices. \\

 This text is organized as follows.
 The first section recalls the concepts and notations on the Hopf algebra of double posets $\h_{\DP}$.
 The second section introduces special posets, heap-ordered posets, special plane posets and the other families of double posets here studied.
 The bijection between the set of special plane posets of order $n$ and $\S_n$ is defined in the third section.
 The properties of the morphism $\Theta$ from $\h_{\SP}$ to $\FQSym$ are investigated in the next section.
 In particular, it is proved that its restrictions to $\h_{\SPP}$ or $\h_{\HOF}$ are isomorphisms, and the induced isomorphism from $\h_{\SPP}$ to $\h_{\HOF}$ is combinatorially defined.
 The fifth and sixth sections introduce duplicial, dendriform and bidendriform structures and gives applications of these algebraic objects on our families of posets.
 The problem of finding an isometry from $\h_{\SPP}$ to $\h_{\PP}$ is studied in the seventh section; all the obtained results are summarized up in the conclusion. \\